-Corrosion Resistant

-Having resistance to corrosion equal to or exceeding that of carbon steel coated per electro-deposit process with zinc coating thickness of a minimum of $5 \,\mu$ m.
+Corrosion Resistant - Having resistance to corrosion equal to or exceeding that of carbon steel coated per electro-deposit process with zinc coating thickness of a minimum of $5 \mu m$.

-Design Strength

-Used in Load and Resistance Factor Design (LRFD), the design strength is the nominal strength (R_n) multiplied by a resistance factor (φ).
+Design Strength - Used in Load and Resistance Factor Design (LRFD), the design strength is the nominal strength (R_n) multiplied by a resistance factor (φ).

-Horizontal Nominal Strenth (R{Hn})

-For the tested brace orientation (Θ), the horizontal nominal strength (R{Hn}) is the nominal strength (R_n) multiplied by the Sin (Θ) (See Section 4.2.2.6).
+Horizontal Nominal Strength (R{Hn}) - For the tested brace orientation (Θ), the horizontal nominal strength (R{Hn}) is the nominal strength (R_n) multiplied by the Sin (Θ) (See Section 4.2.4.2)

-Lightwall Pipe

-Lightwall pipe is characterized by having a combination of outside diameter and wall thickness not suitable for cut grooving or threading.
+Lightwall Pipe - Lightwall pipe is characterized by having a combination of outside diameter and wall thickness not suitable for cut grooving or threading.
 Lightwall pipe shares the same outside diameter dimensions as Schedule 40 pipe, however the wall thickness of Lightwall pipe ranges between that of Schedule 5 and 10 and can vary from manufacturer to manufacturer.
 The normal end connections for Lightwall pipe are: welded, roll grooved, and plain end.
 This pipe is also commonly referred to in industry as "Flow" pipe or "Schedule 7" pipe.
 There is no national or international standard for this product at this time.

-Load at Failure

-This term relates to the actual load at which the test sample is observed to fail either by actual mechanical fracture or by exceeding a predetermined limit for displacement.
+Load at Failure - This term relates to the actual load at which the test sample is observed to fail either by actual mechanical fracture or by exceeding a predetermined limit for displacement.

-Load and Resistance Factor Design (LRFD)

-Load and Resistance Factor Design (a.k.a. strength design) is a method of comparing the design strength of a component to the required strength under LRFD load combinations.
+Load and Resistance Factor Design (LRFD) - Load and Resistance Factor Design (a.k.a. strength design) is a method of comparing the design strength of a component to the required strength under LRFD load combinations.

-Load Rating

-This term refers to the horizontal load rating assigned to a component as the result of testing and analysis.
+Load Rating - This term refers to the horizontal load rating assigned to a component as the result of testing and analysis.
 The horizontal load rating may be expressed with factors to account for different angles of installation.
 The horizontal load rating may also be expressed in terms of Allowable Stress Design, or in terms of Load Resistance Factor Design.

-Nominal Strength (R_n)

-The nominal strength (R_n) is the lowest load at failure for the series of tests (see Section 4.2.2.5)
+Nominal Strength (R_n) - The nominal strength (R_n) is the lowest load at failure for the series of tests (see Section 4.2.4.2)

-Pipe

-For the purposes of this standard Pipe and/or Piping refers to the product being braced; that is pipe, tubing or conduit.
+Pipe - For the purposes of this standard Pipe and/or Piping refers to the product being braced; that is pipe, tubing or conduit.

-Resistance Factor (φ)

-The Resistance Factor (φ) (a.k.a.
-Strength Reduction Factor) is used in Load and Resistance Factor Design (LRFD) Resistance Factors are less than 1.0 and load factors in LRFD load combinations are commonly greater than 1.0.
+Resistance Factor (φ) - The Resistance Factor (φ) (a.k.a.
+Strength Reduction Factor) is used in Load and Resistance Factor Design (LRFD).
 Additional information related to factors used in the determination of Load and Resistance Factor Design may be found in AISI Standard S100, North American Specification for the Design of Cold Formed Structural Steel Members.

-Rod Stiffener

-This term refers to a product that is attached directly to the all-thread hanger rod in order to provide an increased measure of resistance to buckling when subjected to axial compressive loading.
+Rod Stiffener - This term refers to a product that is attached directly to the all-thread hanger rod in order to provide an increased measure of resistance to buckling when subjected to axial compressive loading.

-Safety Factor (Ω)

-Used in Allowable Stress Design (ASD), this is a factor, by which the horizontal nominal strength (R{Hn}) is divided to account for deviations of the horizontal nominal strength from the actual strength, deviations in assumed loads, and for the manner and consequence of failure.
-Safety Factors are greater than 1.0 and the load factors in ASD load combinations are typically 1.0 or less.
-Additional information related to factors used in the determination of Allowable Stress Design may be found in AISI Standard S100, North American Specification for the Design of Cold Formed Structural Steel Members.
+Safety Factor (\Omega) - Used in Allowable Stress Design (ASD), this is a factor, by which the horizontal nominal strength (R{Hn}) is divided to account for deviations of the horizontal nominal strength from the actual strength, deviations in assumed loads, and for the manner and consequence of failure.

-Schedule 40 pipe refers to a historically accepted combination of outside diameter and wall thickness that has been subsequently published in national standard ASME B36.10M-2004.
+Schedule 40 Pipe - Schedule 40 pipe refers to a historically accepted combination of outside diameter and wall thickness that has been subsequently published in national standard ASME B36.10M.
 Other national and international standards also make reference to Schedule 40 pipe but may or may not reflect the same dimensions for a given nominal pipe size.
-Approved end connections are threaded, welded, rolled or cut groove, or plain end.
+Certified end connections are threaded, welded, rolled or cut groove, or plain end.